Lifestyle | Food Features

 Miscellaneous

-* Please note that the asterisk denotes foods that have been re-tested by Monash University and during the most recent batch of testing they were shown to contain FODMAPs.
+* Please note that the asterisk denotes foods that have been re-tested by Monash University and subsequent batches of testing showed FODMAP content.
 This means it is possible for these foods to contain no FODMAPs, or also to contain FODMAPs, depending on all the variables detailed in our article, Monash University Lab Testing Explained.

 …it is possible for these foods to contain no FODMAPs, or also to contain FODMAPs, depending on all the variables detailed in our article, Monash University Lab Testing Explained.